yiqiao-yin/pace-u-cs667/capstone/README.md

 ### Deliverable
 [Go back to TOC](#table-of-contents)

+Build a prototype app that has basic and core features for users: homeowner clients, technicians, and internal

 - **Client Features**:
   - A dashboard for managing home tasks, account details, and project updates.